We Want to Adopt, Where Do We Start?

 • Travel and legal expenses

-Besides the above costs, you will have to pay for the child’s day to day needs and wants.
+In addition to the above costs, you will also need to cover the child’s day-to-day expenses and personal needs.
 Other than this, if you are trying to reach potential birth mothers, pregnancy-related expenses will also be considered.

 Are you sharing custody of your child and need to move to another state?
-If yes, then read the article to know about the geographical restrictions according to Texas Family Law.
+If yes, then read the article to learn about the geographical restrictions according to Texas Family Law.

 Get in touch with an attorney to learn all about the adoption process

 Adoption is not a straightforward process.
-There are various steps in each phase which makes it challenging.
-There can be instances where you do not qualify for being an adoptive family.
+Various steps in each phase make it a challenging process.
+There may be instances where you do not qualify as an adoptive family.
 Not sure how to go on in this journey?
 Hire an attorney now and get the professional assistance that you need.

 Disclaimer